eoxhub-workspaces/documentation/tutorials/publishing-workflow-tutorial.md

 The Publishing of data in the Dashboard is only available for workspaces that have added the paid option **Dashboard as a Service (DaaS)**
 ```

-The tutorial covers:
+## Prerequisites

+In order to submit a data publishing request for raw resource, i.e. a data format that can directly be visualized by the dashboard (Cloud optimized GeoTIFF (COG), GeoJSON, FlatgeoBuf) you need following things:

+1. **Have a geo file that is accessible through public URL**
+2. **Have a style definition file that is accessible through public URL**

+The tutorial covers how to achieve the prerequisites within an EOxHub Workspace environment and various other aspects of the Data Publishing submission:

 - Uploading data with the File Browser
+- Defining style (color scales, legends, no-data handling)
 - Creating and configuring datasets in the Data Editor
   - Using Cloud-Optimized GeoTIFF (COG) sources
-- Defining styles (color scales, legends, no-data handling)
   - Combining multiple datasets into one indicator
   - Adding previews and legends
-- Publishing datasets to the Dashboard

 ---

 ## 1. Uploading Data with the File Browser

-The [**File Browser**](file-browser) is the entry point for adding data to a workspace.
+For the first prerequisite (publicly available geo-file) it is possible to use the File browser application.
+The [**File Browser**](file-browser) allows adding data to a workspace.

+A special public folder is available where you can upload the files which are expected to be published.
 You can upload files (Tiff (Cloud Optimized Geotiff - COG), GeoJSON, style files, preview images, etc.) directly in the browser.

-Example URL structure:
+Once a file is uploaded it can be accessed through a special URL, similar to following:

 ```text
 https://workspace-ui-public.<instance>.hub.eox.at/api/public/share/public/<filename>.tif
 ```

 The exact url as well as a short description is provided within the README.txt inside the public folder of your workspace.
 Presigned URLs generated from the File Browser are **temporary** and should not be used in the Dashboard configuration.
 Always use the permanent public URL.

 > ⚠️ Upload through the browser to the workspace storage has some size limitations, files over ~100 MB should be uploaded differently.

 ### Raw Data formats

+Here is more information on the supported formats:

 * Raster Data:
   - Use Cloud-Optimized GeoTIFF (COG)